lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/cv.md

 Work experience
 ------
-* 2018: Statistician at Business Integration Partners S.p.a (Milan).
+* 2018: Statistician at Business Integration Partners S.p.a.
+(Milan).

 Teaching experience
 ------
-* 2016-2017: Academic Tutor at University of Padova on Mathematical Analysis 1 and Statistics (Advanced).
+* 2016-2017: Academic Tutor at University of Padova.

 Awards
 ------